MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

 In this exercise you got to see how easy it is to work with an HDInsight Spark cluster using Zeppelin and Jupyter notebooks to do interactive analysis.
 These are excellent ways to start exploring new datasets and perform quick analysis to get an idea what a dataset has in them.
 As you did before, once you are finished running jobs on your HDInsight Spark cluster you will want to remove it so you are not billed for it.

 <a name="Exercise3"></a>
-## Exercise 3: Removing your HDInsight Spark cluster
+## Exercise 3: Removing an HDInsight Spark cluster

 As explained in [Exercise 1](#Exercise1), when you are finished with an HDInsight Spark cluster, you should remove it because you are charged for it while it exists, regardless of whether it's doing any work.
 In this exercise, you will delete the cluster used in the previous exercise.
 Note that because it's so easy to create and delete clusters, these tasks are frequently scripted using the Azure CLI or Azure PowerShell.